isaiahah/segway/doc/api.rst

     :ref:`python-interface`.

-The `CNVway code <https://github.com/hoffmangroup/cnvway>`_ provides a worked example applying the GMTK API to defining, training, and running a new model.
+The `CNVway code <https://github.com/hoffmangroup/cnvway>`_ provides a worked example applying the Segway Toolkit to defining, training, and running a new model.

 .. todo: other section? flip sentence order? link?